If you buy something through a link on this page, we may earn a small commission. How this works.

 - uterine artery embolization, which works by blocking blood supply to the fibroids and uterus

-- myolysis, which is removal with radiofrequency waves
+- myolysis, which is removal with a heat source (such as radiofrequency waves); Acessa is an example of this procedure

 - cryomyolysis, which removes fibroids by freezing